Types of Degrees Genetics Majors Are Getting

 Amount of Education Required for Careers Related to Genetics

 Some degrees associated with genetics may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will open up to you.
+In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.